UniTime/unitime-doc/contact-us.md

 ## Contact Information

 Other means of contacts of the support team (may include office address, phone, email, and office hours).
 These can be defined in the application's custom properties file, properties ```tmtbl.contact.*```.
-See [Timetabling Installation](installation) for more details.
+See [Timetabling Installation](installation) for more detail.